-I have18 years experience on the
+I have 18 years experience on the

-four years, I have regularly attended board meetings and participated in public consultations and surveys to keep up to date on the actions of the current board, and it has been an eye-opener.
+During the past four years, I have regularly attended board meetings and participated in public consultations and surveys to keep up to date on the actions of the current board, and it has been an eye-opener.

 I believe strongly that trustees must

-have a district-wide

-rather than focussing on the area where they live.
+have a district-wide perspective rather than focusing on the area where they live.
 They must understand their decision-making role and not abrogate their responsibility to management just because they are not managers or teachers.
 The public does not elect

 experts, they elect people like themselves to make commonly-accepted decisions as well as voice differing opinions.

 Over the years, policies have been put into place to guide decision making.
 These policies must come from trustees with staff input because

-it is the trustees who will and should be held.
+it is the trustees who will and should be held accountable.
 All policies must be readily available for public scrutiny and not separated into trustee policies and management policies.
 At the same time, trustees should be involved in hiring the managers who

-will abide by the policies and vision set forth by the them.
+will abide by the policies and vision set forth by them.
 Hiring should be focused on who is best for the job rather than whose turn it is.

 For many years, I have been advocating for student presentations to be returned to the regular agenda of the board.

-Student presentations remind trustees why they were elected in the first place and are very important to the students and parents to see their school board in action.
+Student presentations remind trustees why they were elected in the first place and are very important for students and parents to see their school board in action.
 I will continue to strongly voice that need.

 I want to see a School Board that is accountable

 to the electorate, makes informed decisions, consults with the stakeholders extensively and takes into account minority positions, works with local, provincial and federal governments.
-They must be open to praise or criticism, obey the rules of ‘behind-closed-door’ meetings, be
+They must be open to praise or criticism, obey the rules of ‘behind-closed-door’

 meetings, be honest and forthcoming, and most importantly, have integrity.

 Whether you have children in school, when you vote for the school board, you are voting for the children who will grow up and make decisions for us.

 I have a proven

-appreciate the honour bestowed upon me six times.
+record and appreciate the honour bestowed upon me six times.
 I ask for your support again.